-Julea's art is in private collections in Canada, Germany, Myanmar and the US and has been exhibited in juried shows.
+Julea's art is in private collections in Canada, Germany, Myanmar and the US and has been exhibited in several juried shows.
 It is for sale at The Dunes Gallery in Prince Edward Island, with West Carleton Arts Society in Ottawa, at Bistro Le Chat Bleu in New Brunswick and online with Herringbone Gallery.
-She is a Ryerson University Theatre (Dance) graduate, holds an MBA and is currently working part-time towards a BFA in Visual Art.
+She is a graduate of Ryerson University’s Theatre (Dance) program, holds an MBA and is currently working part-time towards a BFA in Visual Art.